janithpet/signaloid-constants/README.md

 }
 ```

 The key difference here is that we don't need an outer Monte Carlo loop.
 Instead we deal with the distributions directly.
-That is, we initialize the `rolling_sum` and `count` to be zero.
-We then loop for `n` times the following code:
+That is, we initialize the `rolling_sum` and `count` to be delta distributions at 0.
+We then loop for `n` times, updating these with other distributions:
 ```C
 double p 	= UxHwDoubleProbabilityGT(rolling_sum, 1.0);
 count 		+= UxHwDoubleMixture(1, 0, 1 - p);